Operation & Revenue

 Outdoor Facility Operations

-Existing staff would be used to oversee operations at the upgraded ballfield and expanded tennis courts.
+Existing staff will be used to oversee operations at the upgraded ballfield and expanded tennis courts.
 Potential revenue sources are expanded tournament opportunities, upgraded concession areas, a central tennis facility to host tournaments, rentals, and other special events.

 Outdoor Facility Projected Economic Impact